-Administration, Faculty, Staff, Students, Alumni, Organizations and Community Guests who wish to produce physical advertisements may work with the Office of Student Engagement & Housing to approve and distribute these postings to physical bulletin boards across the campus.
+Students, Organizations, and Community Guests who wish to produce physical advertisements may work with the Office of Student Engagement & Housing to approve and distribute these postings to physical bulletin boards across the campus.
 It is recommended that advertising not be submitted and distributed more than two weeks prior to the event being advertised.
 Unauthorized advertising attached to walls, windows, glass, interior or exterior doors, light fixtures, trees, shrubs, trash receptacles, or utility poles is not only prohibited but are subject to removal.

-Additionally, the Administrator, Faculty, Staff, Student, Alum, Organization or Community Guest will be subject to conduct review through the appropriate authority.
+Additionally, the Student, Organization or Community Guest will be subject to conduct review through the appropriate authority.

 Resident Advisors are permitted to remove postings which do not align with the above criteria.

-Outside vendors must have prior approval to hang postings within residential facilities.
+Outside vendors must have prior approval from the Dean of Students to hang postings within facilities.